-Scientists and nutrition experts like it too and are saying it’s the way of the future for losing and keeping weight off and new books and articles on the topic are being published daily.
+Intermittent fasting weight loss is a type of diet that’s rapidly growing in popularity and becoming the way to lose weight.
+Scientists and nutrition experts like it, too.
+New books and articles on the topic are being published daily.
 Intermittent fasting is also popular with followers of the Paleo diet since our ancestors appear to have eaten this way for thousands of years.

 What Is Intermittent Fasting?